 Although it is not recommended that you do this, Firefox does allow you to turn off this message, you can uncheck Tell me when a website asks to store data for offline use.

-You can add exceptions here, clear stored cache and remove sites.
+You can add exceptions here, clear the stored cache, and remove sites.
 Click on the image to see its larger version.

 Thanks for the image and post idea Corrine.